Early registration. A special advisement and early registration

 in the Degree Evaluation Record (DER).

-Removal of all �Incomplete� grades from record.
+Removal of all �Incomplete� grades applying towards degree requirements from their record.

-Completion of computer literacy requirements.
+Completion of information

 Completion of all legislative requirements.